Summer Bay: Reception

+A columnist for Jackie praised the setting of Summer Bay, stating that it was "pretty gorgeous and judging by the amount of sun they get it certainly lives up to its name!
+Wouldn't it be brilliant to live beside a beach and be able to watch all those hunky surfers and swimmers splashing about in the water?
+We personally can't think of anything better!"

+In May 2000, Jackie Brygel of the Herald Sun noted that "Growing up in Summer Bay can't be easy.
+After all, we're talking about a place where tragedy happens at a more frequent rate than the opera."
+Brygel later pointed out that storylines in soaps move at a rapid pace, writing "The town of Summer Bay, a rural retreat where only those wishing to have their lives turned upside down would ever retreat to, is a perfect example of this phenomenon."
+Brygel also said the Bay was perfect place if someone was "looking for love, romance and a place to swan around, day in, day out in the skimpiest of swimwear".
+She also said that "declarations of everlasting love are made more often than the entire cast of The Bold and the Beautiful hit the tanning salon."

 Following a series of issue-led storylines, including Leah Patterson's miscarriage and Irene Roberts' cancer diagnosis, a Daily Record reporter observed how the demeanour in the town had changed, writing "There was once a time when Summer Bay was a happy place to be.
 The sun was always shining, the birds sang and people went around with a smile on their faces.
 Only the odd cloud passed by to spoil things.
 Ah, how times have changed.
 These days the locals are more likely to go around feeling miserable than chirpy."
 In August 2017, a reporter for the Birmingham Mail quipped, "Given the crime rate in Summer Bay, it's a wonder anyone wants to live there."
 They also dubbed the town "the sun-kissed den of doom".